 Moving to Kansas City

-Overall, Kansas City has a lot to offer beyond your new employer.
-Financially, your money goes far.
-Compared to the East and West coast, the cost of living is low.
+The city has a lot to offer besides your employer, and your money will go further.
+Compared to the East and West coast, the Kansas City cost of living is low.

 Bortnick says people moving to Kansas City from the West Coast feel like they hit the lottery.
 You get a lot more house for your money in Kansas City.

-When you deal with an experienced real estate agent and lifelong resident like Freeman, you get insight on the best neighborhoods and how to make the perfect offer.
+When you deal with an experienced real estate agent and lifelong resident like Freeman, you get insight into the best neighborhoods and how to make the perfect offer.

 “Local area knowledge and experience helps to structure an offer so that you can be competitive, yet leverage yourself to get the best terms,” Freeman explained.

 While a relocation expert can guide you to the best home, talk to your financial advisor, too.
-He can make sure you’re following a smart home buying strategy so you are not house poor.
+He can ensure you’re following a smart home buying strategy, so you are not house poor.
 When purchasing a home, it’s important to keep your long-term financial goals within reach.

 Once you’ve moved, consider a budget makeover to reflect your new expenses.
 Perhaps you can now invest more in your 401-K or 529 plan for your child.
 With a move, costs change dramatically, especially in a Midwestern city where costs are often lower.
 Make adjustments to your budget.

 Welcome to the neighborhood.
-You won’t be disappointed your job brought you to Kansas City.
+You won’t be disappointed if your job or other personal reason brings you to Kansas City.
 Have a question about Kansas City or how to invest your money here?
 Let me help!